ahf/orbis/README.markdown

 Orbis is an Erlang library which helps writing applications that uses consistent hashing to distribute requests amongst a set of workers.
-The library provides no distribution amongst networked workers, but the library is a lot simpler to use, and getting started with, than larger and more complex libraries like [Riak Core](https://github.com/basho/riak_core/).
+The library provides no distribution amongst networked workers, but the library is a lot simpler to use, and get started with, than larger and more complex libraries like [Riak Core](https://github.com/basho/riak_core/).

 The API of Orbis is greatly inspired by the fantastic [Poolboy Erlang